JDT Inc.

 Operational, not theoretical.

-CRM is where AI quietly creates the most leverage — when it's pointed at the right problems.
+CRM is where AI quietly does the most work, when it's pointed at the right problems.

 01